 Post study work visa advice

 On 11 September 2019 the UK Government announced its intentions to create a new Graduate Immigration Route to be launched in the summer of 2021.
-International students with a valid Tier 4 visa at the time of application who have completed a degree at undergraduate level or above at a higher education provider with a track record of compliance will be able to apply for it.
+International students with a valid Tier 4 or Student visa at the time of application who have completed a degree at undergraduate level or above at a higher education provider with a track record of compliance will be able to apply for it.

 The new Graduate route represents a significant improvement in our offer to international students that will enable you to work, or look for work in the UK, at any skill level for two years after graduation.
 The Graduate route will be available to international students who successfully complete their degree at undergraduate level or above at a UK Higher Education Provider with a track record of compliance by summer 2021, or after.
 International students present in the UK before 6 April 2021 will still be eligible for the two year Graduate route, if you meet the other requirements of the route, even if you begin your course online before travelling to the UK in person.